netket/netket-website/_docs/learning/optimizers.md

 where $$ \eta $$ is the so-called learning rate.
 NetKet also implements two extensions to the simple SGD, the first one is $$ L_2 $$ regularization, and the second one is the possibility to set a decay factor $$ \gamma \leq 1 $$ for the learning rate, such that at iteration $$ n $$ the learning rate is $$ \eta \gamma^n $$.

-The Stochastic Gradient Descent can be chosen specifying `Sgd` as a `StepperType`.
+The Stochastic Gradient Descent can be chosen specifying `Sgd` as a `Name`.

 |---
 | Parameter | Possible values | Description | Default value |